rmfincher/VirtualATM/README.md

 ### NPM:
 npm install -g @aws-amplify/cli
 ### Once Amplify is installed you will need to pull the data:
-cd <project-dir>
+cd <<project-dir>>

-amplify pull --appId d2dg0hd0px3svb --envName dev
+/namplify pull --appId d2dg0hd0px3svb --envName dev

 #### Access key and Secret key will be needed to pull